Startup Definitions

 Long Term LiabilitiesDebts payable over a period exceeding one year.

-LTV (Lifetime Value)The total revenue that a company expects to earn from a customer over the entire duration of their relationship.
+LTV (Lifetime Value)The total revenue a company expects to earn from a customer over the entire duration of their relationship.

 M